Assisted Living

 While grieving the loss of a loved one takes time, grief counseling can offer support for the surviving spouse and family members.
 Many say you never get over the loss of a loved one, life generally starts readjusting after six months, and that could be an excellent time to begin discussing a change of living arrangements, as long as the health and safety of your loved one is not an issue of immediate concern.
 Many assisted living communities offer grief support groups for their assisted living residents.

-Sometimes it’s just in your gut.
-As you read the first seven signs of needing assisted living, they may seem somewhat accurate for your situation, and sometimes it’s a handful of more minor things that tips the scale.
+Sometimes, it’s just in your gut.
+As you read the first seven signs of needing assisted living, they may seem somewhat accurate for your situation, and sometimes, a handful of more minor things tip the scale.
 It may just be what you know is suitable for the loved one in your life, especially as you look toward the future and what the aging journey will bring.

 If you are considering assisted living, it is most likely time because if it’s not necessary now, it likely will be soon.
 Finding and moving into assisted living can be lengthy, so if your gut is telling you it’s time to start looking, it’s best to start looking, even if you’re not sure your senior is in blatant need of assisted living.